 2003 Michael Donoghue — Vermont

-Specifically, induction into the Hall recognizes “long and steady effort to preserve and protect the free flow of information about state and local government that is vital to the public in a democracy.”
+Heroes of the 50 States: The State Open Government Hall of Fame recognizes long-term contributions of individuals to open government in their respective states.
+Specifically, induction into the Hall recognizes the “long and steady effort to preserve and protect the free flow of information about state and local government that is vital to the public in a democracy.”

-Formal induction occurs at the annual FOI Summit.
+Formal induction occurs at the annual Freedom of Information Summit.

 The State Open Government Hall of Fame is open to anyone who has made a substantial, sustained and lasting contribution to open government or freedom of information within one particular state.
 Even if the nominee has been active in national efforts or national organizations, the judges will only consider accomplishments at the state level.